zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  “lawn mower” is a machine, usually that has an engine po wered by gasoline, that’s used to cut the lawn (to cut the grass).
 So, Joni is saying as long as you know the difference between a shovel and a lawn mower,  you’ll be fine.

 She says, “Let’s start by moving these pots next to the bushe s.”
 A “pot” is a round container that holds dirt and usually has one or more plants that are planted in this dirt.
 So it’s a container for growing  plants.
-“Pot” has a couple of different meanings that are not explained in our Lear ning Guide – so don’t look there for any further explanations!
+“Pot” has a couple of different meanings that are not explained in our Learning Guide – so don’t look there for any further explanations!

 Joni wants to put the pots next to the bushes.
 These are not the people who may have lived in the White House!
 The “bushes” are lar ge, short plants that have many branches and leaves.
 Giuseppe says, “Okay, your wish  is my command.”
-This is an old expression: “your wish (what you w ant) is my command.”
+This is an old expression: “your wish (what you want) is my command.”
 I will do whatever you want me to do, that’ s the meaning of this expression: “Your wish is my command.”
 It might be somethi ng a servant would say to a king or a queen, so there’s a little bit of come dy – a little bit of a joke when someone says this.

 Joni then says, “Oh, this bag of fertilizer is so heavy.”  “ Fertilizer” is something that you put on the ground to make the dirt (the soil ) better so that you can grow your plants better and more quickly.
 Usually fertilizer i s made from either chemicals or animal waste; that’s why fertilizer often ha s a very bad smell to it.

 Giuseppe says, “Let me get that” – let me lift that up.
 Joni says, “Thanks.
 I didn’t know we had so many large bags of seeds, too.”
 A “seed” is a small, hard piece of the plant that you put into the ground to make a new plant grow.
 Giuseppe says, “Do you want me to help you with those?”
-Joni says, “T hanks a lot,” meaning yes, thank you.
+Joni says, “Thanks a lot,” meaning yes, thank you.
 She says, “I also need someone t o help me hoe this soil.”
 To “hoe” (hoe) means to use a special tool that has a long wooden piece that you hold onto and a piece of metal that is used to  scrape.
 So it’s kind of like a shovel but smaller.
 Joni wants Giuseppe to help her ho e the soil.
 The “soil” is the dirt, the earth where you plant these seeds.

 Giuseppe says, “I guess I could do that.”
 Joni says, “And ho w am I going to pull all of those weeds?”
 To “pull,” here, means to remove.
 “Weeds” are plants that you don’t want.
 They’re things that you don’t want to grow but are growing next to the plants that you do want.
 So these are called “weeds.”
 “Weed,” like the word “pot,” can also refer to marijuana, which is anoth er kind of plant that you smoke – or at least that’s what I have been told!